mlatcl/mlfc/_lamd/bayesian-regression.md

 \subsection{The Prior Density}

-Let's assume that the prior density is given by a zero mean Gaussian, which is independent across each of the parameters,
+\notes{Let's assume that the prior density is given by a zero mean Gaussian, which is independent across each of the parameters,}
 $$
 \mappingVector \sim \gaussianSamp{\zerosVector}{\alpha \eye}
 $$
-In other words, we are assuming, for the prior, that each element of the parameters vector, $\mappingScalar_i$, was drawn from a Gaussian density as follows
+\notes{In other words, we are assuming, for the prior, that each element of the parameters vector, $\mappingScalar_i$, was drawn from a Gaussian density as follows}
 $$
 \mappingScalar_i \sim \gaussianSamp{0}{\alpha}
 $$
-Let's start by assigning the parameter of the prior distribution, which is the variance of the prior distribution, $\alpha$.
+\notes{Let's start by assigning the parameter of the prior distribution, which is the variance of the prior distribution, $\alpha$.}

 \code{# set prior variance on w alpha = 4.